 This will also help your dentist to determine the exact type of dental implant you need.
 When you arrive at the clinic for a face-to-face consultation, you should be prepared for additional examinations and a CT scan.

 If you don’t have enough natural bone in your mouth, then the dentist will need to do bone grafting.
 Bone grafting is a dental procedure that is performed so as to replace the bone loss in the jaw that anchors teeth using one or more different bone grafting options.

 Depending on the complexity of the procedure or the amount of additional bone mass needed it takes a couple of minutes to perform bone grafting.
 And it can be performed at the same time as the implant procedure, or in a separate session.

-Once the extraction is done, the dentist will prepare your jaw bone for the implant and make the implant fixed in place.
-After replacing, the dentist will close the gums over the implant, so it will attach securely to the bone.
+Once the extraction is done, the dentist will prepare your jawbone for the implant and make the implant fixed in place.
+After replacement, the dentist will close the gums over the implant, so it will attach securely to the bone.